A compassionate, therapeutic environment with the right kind of treatment for severe intellectual or developmental disabilities

 they can live a meaningful life

 All individuals have different paths in life.
-The New Directions Program at Nexus helps those with severe intellectual or developmental disabilities find their way.
+The New Directions Program at Nexus helps those with severe intellectual or developmental disabilities (IDDs) find their way.
 Those diagnosed with neurodevelopmental conditions such as autism face a unique set of challenges, and oftentimes, families and caregivers feel like they have exhausted all other services available.
 The New Directions Program is tailored to engage individuals at their current skill level, aiming to enhance a wide range of abilities and boost confidence.
 The program also equips caregivers with the tools they need to sustain this progress at home, in school, and within the community.

 Creating the right environment to decrease behavioral dysregulation while teaching social and behavioral skills helps the patients in our care flourish in their communities — because we’re mending minds.

 Contact us for more information or to refer a patient.

 A personalized approach to treatment for intellectual or developmental disabilities

 Individuals with severe intellectual disabilities and autism have very limited resources available to truly help and make a lasting difference to their wellbeing.
 Hospitals will often discharge these patients quickly because of difficult and complex behaviors — which is why Nexus is different.
 We embrace those we care for because we can make an impact.
 The New Directions programming and schedule, combined with in-depth virtual and in-person family training, help set families up for success.

 Whether the concern be around challenging behaviors, aggression, sleep dysregulation — or many others — we recognize that no two people are alike.
 That’s why our approach to working with patients with intellectual disabilities is tailored to meet their unique diagnoses.
 In addition to social and behavioral skills, we also work on communication, fine motor skills, language arts and math skills, name recognition, and strength and dexterity to help complete activities of daily living.
 Patients thrive in our structured program, which can be continued at home.